wordpressPHP/onwebchat/readme.txt

 onWebChat plugin for WordPress provides an easy way to integrate your WordPress website with our innovative live chat system.

 100% free plan available for ever.
-Plus, we're offering our Premium plan for free until 30/11/15!
+Plus, we're offering our Premium plan for free until 30th November 2015!

 Start now!
-It takes less than a minute, just activate the plugin and sign up for our service: http://www.onwebchat.com
+It takes less than a minute, just install the plugin and sign up for our service: http://www.onwebchat.com

 FEATURES:

-* Fully customizable chat widget
+* Fully customizable chat widget (colors, size, texts)
-* Keep track of your website visitors
+* Visitor monitoring - keep track of your visitors
 * Chat with any of your website visitor
 * Geolocation data of visitors
 * Block/unblock visitors